 Prior to the 1980 military coup, government authorities considered Kurdish one of the unnamed languages banned by law.
 Use of Kurdish was strictly prohibited in all government institutions, including the courts and schools.
 Nevertheless, during the 1960s and again in the mid-1970s, Kurdish intellectuals attempted to start Kurdish-language journals and newspapers.
 None of these publications survived for more than a few issues because state prosecutors inevitably found legal pretexts for closing them down.
 Between 1980 and 1983, the military government passed several laws expressly banning the use of Kurdish and the possession of written or audio materials in Kurdish.

 By 2010 there was a growing division within the Kurdish population and growing fears among a vocal but radical minority that a successful National Unity Project could spell the end of the PKK.
-The argument that certain elements of the Kurdish population will always oppose a government opening toward the Kurds as a threat to the PKK is becoming more widespread in Turkey as the National Unity Project is increasingly perceived as dividing instead of uniting.
+The argument that certain elements of the Kurdish population will always oppose a government opening toward the Kurds as a threat to the PKK is becoming more widespread in Turkey as the National Unity Project was increasingly perceived as dividing instead of uniting.

 Most Kurds, were more hopeful and less radical than they were in the 1990s, but an increasingly vocal minority had become even more radicalized due to the National Unity Project and other perceived threats to the PKK.
 An estimated approximately 25 to 30 percent of Turkey's Kurdish population considers Ocalan to be its political leader and is open to violent mobilization.
 The more moderate 70 percent is not prepared to counter-demonstrate because, by nature, they are not people prone to political mobilization.

-Most of the radicalization is among Kurdish youth who have no particular political goal and are frustrated with what they view as a hopeless situation.
+Most of the radicalization was among Kurdish youth who have no particular political goal and are frustrated with what they view as a hopeless situation.
 The youth bulge suggests that radicalization will continue: 48 percent of the population of Diyarbakir is under the age of 19.
 Around 40 percent of Turkey's Kurds are young and increasingly politicized partly because of their embrace of technology, such as the internet.
 This population is "like a treasury" of recruits for the PKK.
 The older generation of Kurds - those now middle aged - are the last generation which can act as a bridge between the state and the PKK.
 The young generation, should be called the "separatist generation" due to their radical political views.

 Expectations of the peace deal never came close to being satisfied.
 Turkey wanted the PKK to disarm and to leave Turkish soil.
 It had not fully done either.
 The PKK, seeking an independent homeland including parts of Iraq, Syria and Turkey itself wishes to be recognised as a legitimate body with a right to defend itself.

+In October 2014 security forces responded aggressively to protests, predominantly by Kurdish citizens of Turkey, throughout the Southeast in response to the government’s perceived inaction to an ISIL attack on the largely Kurdish town of Kobani, Syria.
+During the week of October 6, at least 40 civilians were killed during two days of protests and associated violence.
+According to the HRF, security forces killed 15 persons, while clashes between various Kurdish groups resulted in 31 deaths.
+As a result of the protests, authorities imposed curfews and travel restrictions in various predominately Kurdish populated provinces, such as Diyarbakir and Mardin.
 When the Kurdish-dominated HDP won 82 seats in parliament in the June 2015 election the PKK interpreted it as a ‘Yes’ vote in a referendum on self-rule.
 The PKK potentially lost leverage over Kurdish politicians who now had a direct mandate from the people.
 One way for the PKK leadership to ensure they maintained their positions in Kurdish political life was to move the focus away from talking and back to direct armed struggle.
 On 12 July 2015 the leaders of the PKK announced that their members would disrupt the construction of dams and kidnap workers.

 Resumption of Fighting - July 2015

-Turkey's President Recep Tayyip Erdogan says it is impossible to continue a peace process with Kurdish fighters and that politicians with links to "terrorist groups" should be stripped of their immunity from prosecution.
+Turkey's President Recep Tayyip Erdogan says it was impossible to continue a peace process with Kurdish fighters and that politicians with links to "terrorist groups" should be stripped of their immunity from prosecution.
 After months of reluctance, Turkey started military operations on the Islamic State of Iraq and the Levant (ISIL) targets in Syria.

 On 24 July 2015, Turkey officially launched its two-front campaign against PKK in northern Iraq and the Islamic State jihadist group in Syria, marking Turkey's first military involvement in the US-led campaign against ISIL.
 The week had seen a surge in violence in Turkey, which shares southern borders with war-torn Syria and Iraq, stretching 510 miles and 220 miles respectively.